Aldo Starker Leopold Wild Trout Award

 Starker's main goal was a world suited to wildlife and therefore fit for people.
 His personality was characterized by eminent academic and scientific achievements, love of the outdoors, positive personal warmth, and sensitivity.
 A. Starker Leopold was a friend to fish and wildlife, and to all of us.

-As a continuing memorial the Aldo Starker Leopold Medals are given at each Symposium to a professional and a nonprofessional who over time have made significant individual contributions to the enhancement, protection, and preservation of wild trout in North American.
+As a continuing memorial the Aldo Starker Leopold Medals are given at each Symposium to a professional and a nonprofessional who over time have made significant individual contributions to the enhancement, protection, and preservation of wild trout in North America.
 Prior to each symposium, nominations are solicited from the sponsoring organizations, biologists, administrators, and conservationists that attend these wild trout symposiums and the wild trout community.

 National Park Service Biography of A. Starker Leopold